Deptford Art & Gentrification Walk

 18:00 Dog & Bell 116 Prince St, London SE8 3JD

 In the first walk we held in May 2018, we kicked-off the discussion with an open forum in the Old Tidemill Wildlife Garden about its history, its impending demolition and the campaign to save it.
 We discussed the measure of responsibility that artists have in the process of gentrification and what alternatives there are to partnering with developers in pursuit of affordable space.
-To listen to a recording of the discussion and/or read a summary of the discussion please follow this link.
+To listen to a recording of the discussion and/or read a summary please click below.
+Many thanks to Paul Clayton for the recording.

 The Old Tidemill Garden was Deptford’s best kept secret, a wildlife oasis with more than 70 mature trees in the middle of Deptford, where the level of air pollution is six times higher than the limit recommended by the WHO.
 By handing the garden to property guardians, Lewisham Council withheld this public resource from the community.
 But now the secret it out!
 The Save Reginald Save Tidemill campaign is trying to raise awareness of the garden’s existence and encourage its use by members of the community in an effort to save it from demolition.

 The article No Man’s land by Eula Biss is a fascinating non-linear essay exploring the issue of gentrification in America.
 I offer it here as one possible way of looking at the thorny subject of gentrification.
 In the essay, Biss attempts to make sense of gentrification and our collective fear of those who are unlike us, in this case it is the predominantly poor blacks that tend to inhabit the inner city neighbourhoods that have been gentrified in America.
 If we substitute the working classes for blacks in the American model we could pretty much use this essay to look at gentrification in London (in the UK it is less about race exclusively and more about class in general).